Der-Penz/navidrome-missing-file/README.md

 1. Pick a missing file entry.
 2. Pick a replacement track from the existing library, or let the tool try to auto-match one.
 3. Review the merge result.
-4. Confirm the merge.
+4. Confirm the merge (Only for the first user, subsequent users will have their annotations merged automatically if the first one is confirmed).
-5. Write the updated annotation and playlist data back into the database.
+5. Write the updated annotation for each user and playlist data back into the database.
 6. Delete the missing media-file record.

 ## Features